sgupta1524/PheMED/ReadMe.md

                   --dilution_weights output/local_test_Summary.csv
 ```

-- `--sum_stats` identifies the csv with the merged log odds ratios and standard errors for each study
+- `--sum_stats` identifies the csv with the merged effect sizes and standard errors for each study
 - `--n_studies` denotes the number of studies being analyzed
 - `--out` denotes the prefix for output files
 - `--dilution_weights` path to the summary csv outputted from the phemed script